 - This course will be delivered entirely online through Canvas.
 The course will be offered as 'remote asynchronous,' meaning that there will be no required weekly meetings. - Information will be uploaded at least a month at a time, allowing you to work on course materials at your own pace. - The units/weeks/modules start on Monday at midnight (12am) and end on Sundays at 11:59pm. - Most assignments will be due on Sundays at 11:59pm, after which it will be marked as late.
-However, there will be a couple assignments due midweek (e.g., seminar discussions), and the final assignment will be due on Thursday, December 16th at 5pm. - The weekly course material will consist of video lectures, readings, links to internet resources (e.g., podcasts and news articles), and discussion assignments.

-• Interactivity among the class members is through discussions (both asking and answering questions).
+However, there will be a couple assignments due on Fridays at 11:59pm. - The weekly course material will consist of video lectures, readings, links to internet resources (e.g., podcasts and news articles), and discussion assignments. - Interactivity among the class members is through discussions (both asking and answering questions).